 Lisa didn’t realize there were snacks on offer until we were already served and the flight attendant had moved on.

 But she picked out a snack from the menu then spent the next 10 minutes trying to get one from a flight attendant.

 Eventually the flight attendants told her that they could only come back to her after the rest of the cabin had been served.

 They never did return.
 When Lisa grabbed one passing by he just shrugged his shoulders and kept walking past.

-Luckily she had a keto friendly protein bar and ate that instead.
+Luckily she had a travel keto diet friendly protein bar and ate that instead.

 Ah well, it’s Ryanair!
 What can you do!?

 Soon enough we were on approach to Sofia!

 Bottom Line – Ryanair Flexi Plus